meowstein0riginal/CrispyCrab/README.md

 TO DO:

 - logging in for customers and restaurant employees
-- edit and delete functions for restaurant employees
 - total cost of inventory for restaurant employees
 - total revenue of the day for restaurant employees
 - frontend css